-• Class preparation is worth 5 course points.
+Class preparation is worth 5 course points.
 Preparation will be evaluated based on microquizzes on assigned readings that include open ended, short answer (1-3 sentence) questions, designed to be answered in just a few minutes.
-Micro-quizzes will be assigned for most classes designated as "lecture" or "research workshop," and will be emailed at the start of the class session (2:00)- paper copies will be provided if students can't access their email.
+Micro-quizzes will be assigned for most classes designated as "lecture" or "research workshop," and will be distributed via a link or QR code at the start of the class session (2:00).
 The quiz will close 5 minutes after class starts (2:05).
 There will be 12 micro-quizzes during the semester, each of which is worth 0.5 points.
 Each student's lowest 2 micro-quiz scores of the semester will be dropped.